AkiKurvinen/5G00EV06-3001-kurvinen-aki-project/README.md

 - Display cocktail image, recipe, name, glass type, ‘is alcoholic’ and instructions
 - Navigation back to home or list view
 - Responsive UI

+## Know bugs and defects

+- Recipe does not utilize JSON already fetched in List view